Key Features#

 Screenshots#

-novelWriter with default theme#
+novelWriter with light colour theme#

-novelWriter with dark theme#
+novelWriter with dark colour theme#